-Want to impress the grocery store cashier with your toddler’s vocabulary?
-Ya, I thought so.
-It’s fun to show off your epic parenting skills once in a while.
-When you teach your toddler to talk, you’re certain to garner a few “WOWS!”
-But the real blessing is in the gift of teaching your child to speak properly!
+When you teach your toddler to talk, you’re sure to garner a few “WOWS!”
+But the real blessing is in the gift of speech and articulation that you are giving your little one.
 By simply following these 15 tips to teach your toddler to talk, you’ll be doing a huge favor for your kiddo!

 Wow, He Talks Really Well!